YuanMaSa/aws-well-architected-framework/cloudformation/redshift_lab_401/README.md

 * Highly available SSH bastion host
 * Amazon Redshift Cluster

-**This lab would take you 40 mins to 1 hr to complete all the component and setting up the resources**
+**This lab would take you 40 mins to 1 hr to complete all the components and setting up the resources**

 ![LabArchitecture.png](./img/LabArchitecture.png)